 This was a difficult year for job seekers.
 Recent college graduates and seasoned professionals alike were struggling and competing for the small number of available jobs in the market.
 However, an important lesson came out of the intense competition: You need to know how to market (and brand) yourself effectively in order to stand out in a tough market.
 Many job seekers in 2010 learned this the hard way—spending months unemployed and wondering if they’d ever find work.

 In 2011, I predict that many job seekers will realize the importance of marketing themselves (and not just in marketing-related industries).
 Creating and maintaining a personal brand is much like marketing a company or product—except that product is you.

 With the job market looking up in 2011, both employers and candidates will continue watching their brands closely on the Internet.
 People will want more in-depth brand monitoring solutions as they strive to create a positive online impression of themselves or their company.

-Two up-and-coming solutions for job seekers:
+An up-and-coming solutions for job seekers is Vizibility.

 Mobile applications & websites